 Marketing 21 Century Style

-Students must attend 80% or greater in each course and obtain a grade of 70% or greater to be eligible for a practicum placement and successful completion of the Public Relations certificate.
+Students must attend 80% or more of each course and obtain a grade of 70% or better to be eligible for a practicum placement and successful completion of the Public Relations certificate.

-Students who complete the Public Relations certificate with a grade of 80% or greater in all courses will be considered for a course exemption for CMNS 212/MACS 212.
+Students who complete the Public Relations certificate with a grade of 80% or better in all courses will be considered for a course exemption for CMNS 212/MACS 212.

 Maximum length of time to complete program